What is a Cell? Definition, Types, Structure, Functions, and More

 2. Hook: This curved structure connects the filament to the basal body.

-3. Basal body: embedded in the cell envelope the basal body acts like a motor, rotating the flagellum to propel the bacterium.
+3. Basal body: embedded in the cell envelope, the basal body acts like a motor, rotating the flagellum to propel the bacterium.

 It’s important to note the difference between flagella and pilli/fimbriae.
-While flagella are for movement pili and fimbriae are hair-like structures on the cell surface that help bacteria adhere to the surface or other cells.
+While flagella are for movement, pili, and fimbriae are hair-like structures on the cell surface that help bacteria adhere to the surface or other cells.
 They don’t contribute to swimming speed.

 • Fimbriae (singular: Fimbriae): These are shorter and more numerous than pili.
 Fimbriae are also composed of proteins but not necessarily pilin.
-Their main function is to help bacteria adhere to the surface, including Rock, host tissues, or even other bacteria.
+Their primary function is to help bacteria adhere to the surface, including Rock, host tissues, or other bacteria.
 This attachment allows bacteria to colonize a specific environment or interact with the host cell.

 Also, read –